-20 Mar 2020 From a Pharmacy Degree to a Masters in Pharmacy Practice at IMU
+20 Mar 2020 From a Pharmacy Degree to a Master in Pharmacy Practice at IMU

 The pharmacists have many opportunities in the growing healthcare industry.
 Apart from the Clinical Pharmacy Practice and dispensing medications, the various pharmacist-led Medication Therapy Adherence Clinics (MTACs), have given a wide-range of opportunity for pharmacists to involve in patient-focused education and counselling.
 Therapeutic drug monitoring service allows the pharmacists to individualise treatment for patients.
 The opportunity in smoking cessation clinics, is an example of how a pharmacist can extend his/her services in behavioural intervention for smoking cessation and perform the motivational interview to assist patients in quitting the smoking habit.
 The opportunity to contribute to peoples’ well-being is what motivates a health care professional doing a committed service in their healthcare practice.